halhrha/MGHalluDet/README.md

 Users are responsible for obtaining access to the original datasets and complying with their respective licenses and data use agreements.

 ---

-## Contact

-For questions or suggestions, please open an Issue or contact the authors.